FOREX-Dollar stronger across the board, hits 11-mth high vs yen

 In the past, investors tended to sell the dollar to buy higher-yielding assets on any upside surprise in key U.S. data.
 Now, strong numbers are seen as lengthening the odds of more action from the Fed, which is positive for the dollar.

-Further support looms at the next major trough on daily charts at the Feb.
-16 low of $1.2974, and the 61.8 percent retracement of the January to February rally at $1.2954.
+The single currency is seen capped at $1.3120-30, where sell orders were said to be lurking.
+Commodity currencies like the Australian dollar also struggled against the U.S. currency even as other risk assets rallied.

-The Australian dollar also fell against the U.S. unit.
-It was down 0.3 percent at $1.0505, inching closer to the seven-week trough of $1.0473 plumbed on Monday.
+The Aussie, which rose against the euro and the yen overnight, found the going much tougher against the U.S. unit.
+It was down 0.2 percent at $1.0525, still some distance away from a seven-week trough of $1.0473 plumbed on Monday.

 In Europe, euro zone industrial production for January and inflation data for February are due later in the day.